eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

   that
   can be adopted and extended by Member States or other actors.

-- The definition of system boundaries, including the roles of age verification providers, relying parties, and users, as well as the interactions between these entities.
+- The definition of system boundaries, including the roles of age verification providers, Relying Parties, and users, as well as the interactions between these entities.

 - The technical requirements for device compatibility, focusing on enabling users to present proof of age across